maaaaz/webscreenshot/README.md

 Description
 -----------
-A simple script to screenshot a list of websites, based on wkhtmltoimage binary.
+A simple script to screenshot a list of websites, based on a phantomjs script.

 Features
 --------
 * Multiprocessing and kill of unresponding processes after a user-definable timeout
 * Accepts several format as input target
-* Maps most used options of wkhtmltoimage such as proxy, http authentication and cookie
+* Maps useful options of phantomjs such as proxy definition and proxy authentication

 Usage
 -----
 Put your targets in a text file pass it to the script (-i).
-Screenshots will be available in your current ```./screenshots/``` directory.
+Screenshots will be available in your current ```./screenshots/``` directory (default).
 Accepted input formats are the following:
 ```
 http(s)://domain_or_ip:port(/ressource)